Tetrakern/fictioneer/API.md

 | modified `integer` | Unix timestamp of when the chapter was last updated (GMT).
 | protected `boolean` | Whether the chapter is protected by a password.
 | words `integer` | Number of words.
-| nonChapter `boolean` | Whether the chapter is marked as non-chapter.
 | ageRating `string\|null` | Either Everyone, Teen, Mature, or Adult (if different from story).
 | warning `string\|null` | Simple content warning notice.
 | taxonomies `object\|null` | Taxonomy collection node.